michalevin25/LinkedinBot/README.md

- LinkedinBot
+# LinkedinBot 🤖

 Job hunting is a full time job - so I built a bot to help me web scrape through LinkedIn (:

-used the Selenium library for webscraping.
+I used the Selenium library for webscraping.

 This bot scrolls through companies I follow on LinkedIn, filters jobs based on keywords and location, and exports all relevant job postings to a Dataframe.
 The dataframe includes information about the person posting the job, but I ommited this information for privacy reasons.